 You could try Ebay or Etsy or any other number of online venues, and if you have the time and knowledge you could make some good money on them this way.
 Most of us don't want to go to that trouble however, we want a quick fix.
 Selling these goods to a store like mine that specializes in vintage clothing is a wonderful idea in this case.
 But it can be a somewhat mystical experience selling to a vintage store so here are a few things to keep in mind when you do.

-Most vintage stores will buy outright instead of consigning.
+Most vintage stores that I know of will buy outright instead of consigning.
 We also have our own processes we go through to get a garment ready for the floor.
-So don't bother drycleaning etc..
+So no need for drycleaning etc..
 If its in awful condition we wont buy it anyway, and if its in repairable or cleanable condition it wont matter to us if its clean or has loose seams or a missing button ( usually).
 So save yourself a few dollars and bring it as is.
-I mean, we appreciate it when its clean and in perfect repair, because it makes our job easier, so thanks so much to all those who do that, but don't think that it's going to increase what we will pay for it.
+I mean, we appreciate it when its clean and in perfect repair, because it makes our job easier, so thanks so much to all those who do that, but don't do it thinking that it's going to increase what we will pay for it.
 It generally wont.

 Many more modern decades stole fashion trends from earlier decades.
 The 80's, for example, was notorious for stealing from the 1920s and 1940s.
 Vintage dealers are generally pretty expert at decoding the various decades and where your item belongs.
 Please don't argue with us if we tell you that your grandmothers beloved beaded dress is not, in fact, 1920s, but it is actually 1980s.
-"But I saw her wear it!"
-I hear you saying.
-Sure, but she had to wear something in the 80s too and most people didn't stop buying clothes just because they grew old.
 Plastic zippers ( though these can be changed of course), care instructions in labels, and made in China tags are all pretty good clues its not an older piece.

 All of the above is geared towards an honest vintage Dealer.
 There are of course bad Vintage dealers out there too who will try their very best to rip you off.
 One thing to watch for is any dealer who gets angry with you if you say you'd like to shop around to see if you can get a better price somewhere else.
 A good hearted dealer wants everyone to make as much money as possible and knows that there is always more stuff out there.
 We may express some disappointment, especially if we really liked something, but we know what our budget is and what we can offer and we should be open to maybe someone else with a different clientele being able to give you more.
 They should give you what their best price is and wish you well in finding something better, with an open invitation to come back if you decide to go ahead and sell your stuff to them.
 Anyone who badgers you is a clear sign of, at the very least, bad manners.